Show HN: I am Building a Producthunt alternative

 Big country though, could be a regional thing.

-• ImPostingOnHN a year ago
+• ImPostingOnHN 2 years ago

 I think you might be referring to the common american english idiom "next big thing", as "next best thing" means 2nd best in american english as well.